dotnet/csharplang/proposals/dictionary-expressions.md

 **Resolution:** Use *indexer* as the lowering form.
 [LDM-2024-03-11](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-03-11.md#conclusions)

+### Open question 6

+From [Open Question 3](#open-question-3), we will support *dictionary elements* for C#12 collection expression target types.
+Which approach should we use for initialization for those types?
+Options include:

+1. Use applicable instance indexer if available; otherwise use C#12 initialization.
+2. Use applicable instance indexer if available; otherwise report an error during construction (or conversion?).
+3. Use C#12 initialization always.

 ## Conversions

 > A *collection expression conversion* allows a collection expression to be converted to a type.